 Future Modifications

-Patios that are integrated into a broader landscape plan are often easier to expand and adapt as homeowner needs evolve.
+Patios that are integrated into a broader landscape plan are often easier to expand and adapt as homeowners’ needs evolve.

 Jake’s Designs’ Approach

 Thoughtful outdoor spaces rarely happen by accident.
-At Jake’s Designs, the goal is not simply to install a patio but to create an outdoor environment that supports how homeowners want to live and use their property.
+At Jake’s Designs, the goal is not simply to install a patio but to create an outdoor environment that supports how you, as the homeowner, want to live in and use your property.

 Understanding Long-Term Goals